 - The College of Fine and Applied Arts is the third largest college on Appalachian's campus.

-- Of those tracked, more than 80% of Fine and Applied Arts students who graduated in 2014-15 are employed or enrolled in continuing education.
+- Of those tracked, 83% of Fine and Applied Arts students who graduated in 2015-2016 are employed or enrolled in continuing education.

 The College of Fine and Applied Arts seeks to establish a creative and ethical educational environment for students that prepares them for careers in their chosen fields of study, and seeks to prepare them to be citizens who exhibit positive values, purpose, and direction.